Field Theoretical Study of Disorder in Non-Hermitian Topological Models

 where the functions $f_{1,2}$ are introduced in Eq.~\eqref{eq:genH}.
-Note that $\mathcal{W}(E)$ is evaluated at $E=0$.
-This is the natural choice of energy to calculate the vorticity because the non-Hermitian SSH model possesses sublattice symmetry.
+Note that $\mathcal{W}(E)$ is evaluated at $E=0$ because the non-Hermitian SSH model possesses sublattice symmetry.
 Fig.~\ref{fig:phaseSSH} shows the phase diagram of the non-Hermitian SSH model.
-It is noteworthy that this invariant renders all phases that are adiabatically connected to the Hermitian model ($g=0$) indistinguishable from each other.
-This is a result of the purely non-Hermitian nature of the energy vorticity $\mathcal{W}_\pm(E)$.
+This invariant renders all phases that are adiabatically connected to the Hermitian model ($g=0$) indistinguishable from each other, which is a result of the purely non-Hermitian nature of the energy vorticity $\mathcal{W}_\pm(E)$.

 Upon including disorder in the non-Hermitian SSH model, the self-energy, defined through Eq.~\ref{eq:selfenergydelta}, reads